Disaster Awareness for Kids

 A man-made disaster could be intentional (in-ten-tion-al) or accidental (ac-ci-den-tal).
 Intentional disasters happen on purpose and accidental disasters are mistakes.
 Both have a big community impact on people, the environment or property.

 Man-made disasters could involve a hazardous materials spill caused by haulers who move chemicals by truck, train or boat.
-They could also involve a chemical spill caused from using or storing hazardous materials at a plant or some other fixed facility.
+They could also involve a chemical spill caused from hazardous materials at a facility.
 An intentional man-made disaster may also involve acts of terrorism.

-Natural disasters or violent weather, occur in our area because Nashville has warm, rapidly-changing weather patterns that often create conditions that are ripe for severe storms.
+Natural disasters or violent weather, occur in our area because Nashville has warm, fast - changing weather patterns that often create conditions that are ripe for severe storms.

-You can learn more about disasters and weather safety from the National Weather Service Owlie brochure and FEMA kids, but here are some common terms you may hear on TV or the radio when the weather is potentially dangerous:
+You can learn more about disasters and weather safety from the National Weather Service Owlie brochure and FEMA kids.
+Here are some common terms you may hear on TV or the radio when the weather is potentially dangerous:

 Tornado Watch - A tornado could develop, so look out for severe weather.
 Listen to your local radio and TV station for weather updates.

 Tornado Warning - A tornado has been detected by radar or sighted by storm spotters.
 If you are inside, go to a safe place to protect yourself from shattered glass and flying objects.
-If you are outside, hurry to the basement of a nearby sturdy building, or lay face down flat in a ditch or low-lying area, and cover your head with your hands.
+If you are outside, hurry to the basement of a nearby sturdy building.
+If there are no buildings close, lay face down flat in a ditch or low-lying area, and cover your head with your hands.

 Severe Thunderstorm Watch - Severe thunderstorms are possible in your area.
 A thunderstorm is a storm with lightening.
 Severe thunderstorms may bring heavy rain and strong winds, hail and tornadoes.
 If you are outside, go inside a sturdy building or car.
 Move away from tall things like trees, fences, telephone lines and power lines because they attract lightening.
 Also, stay away from metal things that lightening may strike, such as bicycles, baseball bats and camping equipment.